wfetut/wdqfefe/.github/ISSUE_TEMPLATE/testplan.md

   - Set up Teleport in a trusted cluster configuration where the root and leaf cluster has a w_d_s connected via tunnel (w_d_s running as a separate process)
     - [ ] Confirm that windows desktop sessions can be made on root cluster
     - [ ] Confirm that windows desktop sessions can be made on leaf cluster
-- Non-AD setup
-  - [ ] Installer in GUI mode finishes successfully on instance that is not part of domain
-  - [ ] Installer works correctly invoked from command line
-  - [ ] Non-AD instance can be added to `non_ad_hosts` section in config file and is visible in UI
-  - [ ] Non-AD can be added as dynamic resource and is visible in UI
-  - [ ] Non-AD instance has label `teleport.dev/ad: false`
-  - [ ] Connecting to non-AD instance works with Enterprise license
-  - [ ] Connecting to non-AD instance fails with OSS
-  - [ ] Installer in GUI mode successfully uninstalls Authentication Package (logging in is not possible)
-  - [ ] Installer successfully uninstalls Authentication Package (logging in is not possible) when invoked from command line

 ## Binaries compatibility